Fromm Dog Food earns The Advisor’s overall brand rating of 4.5 stars… based on the weighted average of its 3 product lines.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Fromm product.

-With two notable exceptions…
+With 6 notable exceptions…

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

-Next, brewers dried yeast.
-Brewers yeast can be a controversial item.
+In addition, brewers yeast can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.